The rising threat of QR code scams

 QR code scams are diversified and target various aspects of our daily lives.
 Each scam is uniquely crafted to exploit specific situations, making it crucial for us to stay alert whenever we encounter one.
 Here are some of the most popular QR codes to watch out for:

-Each of these scams highlights the importance of cautious QR code usage.
+Can QR codes be used for phishing?
+Absolutely, and each of these scams highlights the importance of cautious QR code usage.
 So next time you're about to scan a QR code, take a moment to think about who's really behind it.
+Is there a way to check if a QR code is safe?
+Yes, there are several steps you can take, as we’ll discuss next.

 How to spot fake QR codes: Red flags